wikukarno/buanacoding/content/blog/go/understanding-pointers-in-go-reference-types-and-receivers-explained.md

 *   Use pointer receivers when your method modifies the struct or for performance
 *   Keep your struct small when using value receivers
-*   Avoid unnecessary pointer complexity—Go is designed to make things simple
+*   Avoid unnecessary pointer complexity--Go is designed to make things simple

 Conclusion
 ----------

 Pointers in Go are powerful, but not difficult.
 They let you control memory usage, update values across scopes, and create efficient, flexible methods.
-Understanding pointers will make you a better Go developer—especially when working with structs, interfaces, and large systems.
+Understanding pointers will make you a better Go developer--especially when working with structs, interfaces, and large systems.

 Now that you understand pointers, you're ready to dive deeper into Go's concurrency model and start using goroutines and channels.
-But don’t forget — great power comes with great responsibility, even in Go!
+But don’t forget -- great power comes with great responsibility, even in Go!

 Happy coding!